Asbestos Knowledge Resources

 4. Why do I need asbestos testing?

 In order to dispose of potentially asbestos containing materials, you’ll need laboratory certification that those materials contain 1% or less asbestos by weight.
-Otherwise, you won’t be able to dispose of those materials at Metro transfer stations and many other disposal locations.
+Otherwise, you won’t be able to dispose of those materials at Metro transfer stations or any other disposal locations.

 5. What if asbestos is found in my home?